Controlled rehearsal proof

 main

-<- PR #7: adopt governed front door
+<- PR #7: setup governed starting point

-<- PR #8: complete governed work slice
+<- PR #8: complete governed work item

 PR #7

-Purpose: adoption/factoryization proof
+Purpose: governed setup proof

-Status: draft/open controlled proof
+Status: draft/open controlled rehearsal proof

 PR #8